PX4/PX4-user_guide/en/frames_multicopter/dji_flamewheel_450.md

 | 7   | BUTTON_LED    | -   | -                 |
 | 8   | GND           | 6   | GND               |

-## Parameters
+## Configuration

-General documentation on how to setup your quad in *QGroundControl* can be found [here](https://docs.qgroundcontrol.com/en/).
+General documentation on how to setup your quad in *QGroundControl* can be found in [Basic Configuration](../config/README.md).
+Specific setup instructions are provided below.

 ### Airframe

 Select the airframe **DJI Flame Wheel 450** in **QGC > Airframe > Quadrotor x**.

 ![](../../assets/airframes/multicopter/Flamewheel_450/f450_setup_airframe.png)

+### RTK GPS

+RTK GPS is plug and play.
+For more instructions see [here](../advanced_features/rtk-gps.md).

 ### Lidar-Lite